-Section 1: allegations that may meet the harms threshold
+Section 1: allegations that may meet the harm threshold

-This section is based on 'Section 1: Allegations that may meet the harms threshold' in part 4 of Keeping Children Safe in Education and applies to all cases in which it is alleged that a current member of staff, including a supply teacher, volunteer or contractor, has:
+This section is based on 'Section 1: Allegations that may meet the harm threshold' in part 4 of Keeping Children Safe in Education.

+This section applies to all cases in which it is alleged that a current member of staff, including a supply teacher, volunteer or contractor, has:

-- · Behaved in a way that has harmed a child, or may have harmed a child, or - · Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children this includes behaviour taking place both inside and outside of school
+- .
+Behaved in a way that has harmed a child, or may have harmed a child, and/or - Possibly committed a criminal offence against or related to a child, and/or - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children, and/or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children this includes behaviour taking place both inside and outside of school